bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/readme.md

       - "443/tcp"
     ```

-    The variables deserve some explanation:
+    The variable deserves some explanation:

     1. **open_nexus_ports** = The ports to open up for the nexus
        server.